KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

     You can replace `cryptroot` with another name if you so wish.

+## Creating and Mounting BTRFS

-6. Creating and  mounting your file system.
+* Creating and  mounting your file system.
 In this case, we will be using BTRFS for root and FAT for EFI.

     ```
     mkfs.btrfs /dev/mapper/cryptroot